HasanKhatib/DataStewardship_FAIR/README.md

-# DataStewardship_FAIR Repository - Data Science Correlation Experiments
+# Data Science Correlation Experiment - Correlation between LA Crimes and Museum Visitors

 This repository aims to share some data science experiments on open datasets in order to show some correlatiosn between them.
 Basically, this repo has been established for the cause of Data Stewardship course in TUWien, Vienna.

+## Getting Started
-Those experiments were performed using Java 11.0 with Apache Spark 2.4 "It's a Maven project, so don't worry about versions".
+This experiment was performed using Java 11.0 with Apache Spark 2.4 "It's a Maven project, so don't worry about versions".

-## Correlating The Crime Rate in LA to the Number of Museums Visitors Per Year

-### Getting Started

 ### Prerequisites
 * [Dataset Repository](https://bitbucket.org/hasanalkhatib/datastewardship_datasets/src)